RUISA signal layer

 Flow pressure signal

-Demand is outpacing local absorption capacity.
+Demand may be rising faster than local absorption capacity.

-Observed pattern
+Sample pattern

 Pressure is building faster than the environment is clearing it.